-There was a total of sixteen entries received for the inaugural award this year covering a broad range of geotechnical projects, making the selection of the winner by the prizes sub-committee a long and considered task.
+A total of five entries, all of a very high standard, were received for the award this year, making the selection of the winner by the prizes sub-committee a challenging task.

 The BGA Case Histories Award is to encourage and recognise the importance of exchange of exemplary geotechnical knowledge and experience of the performance of constructed works.
 The award is presented for an outstanding contribution to the knowledge and experience of the United Kingdom geotechnical engineering profession through the publication of a well-considered and researched case history or histories, or the publication of recommended practices or design methodologies based on the evaluation of case histories that provide beneficial insights into the geotechnical aspects of constructed works.